vyperlang/vyper/docs/index.rst

 * **2017.07.25**: A function can only call functions that are declared above it (that is, A can call B only if B appears earlier in the code than A does).
 This was introduced to prevent infinite looping through recursion.

+Some changes that may be considered after Metropolis when `STATICCALL <https://github.com/ethereum/EIPs/pull/214/files>`_ becomes available include:

+* Forbidding state changes after non-static calls unless the address being non-statically called is explicitly marked "trusted".
+This would reduce risk of re-entrancy attacks.
+* Forbidding "inline" non-static calls, e.g. `send(some_address, contract.do_something_and_return_a_weivalue())`, enforcing clear separation between "call to get a response" and "call to do something".

+Vyper does NOT strive to be a 100% replacement for everything that can be done in Solidity; it will deliberately forbid things or make things harder if it deems fit to do so for the goal of increasing security.

 Glossary
 ********